 Zhao Huan even tried to flee secretly but was found out by Li Gang.

-Li Gang insisted that giving up the prosperous capital city that Song’s ancestors built would encourage the enemy while showing the weakness of Song.
+Li Gang insisted that giving up the prosperous capital city that Song’s ancestors built would encourage the enemy while showing weakness.

-Besides, most soldiers of the royal army had strong wills to fight, since this is the city where their families were living; none of them wanted to abandon their home without dignity.
+Besides, most soldiers of the royal army had a strong will to fight, since this is the city where their families were living; none of them wanted to abandon their homes without dignity.

 Part of the Painting (Qingming Shang He Tu) Along the River During the Qingming Festival